-When the employee is issued the letter notifying them that they cannot be accommodated in their current position, an interactive dialogue must take place between the employee and supervisor to document the employee's understanding of the following information.
+When the employee is issued the letter notifying him/her that he/she cannot be accommodated in their current position, an interactive dialogue must take place between the employee and supervisor to document the employee's understanding of the following information.
 The results of the dialogue must be documented in writing and should be signed/acknowledged by the employee.

-- Advise the employee of their options for:
+- Advise the employee of his/her options for:

-- Reassignment,
+- > reassignment,

-- Disability retirement, or
+- > disability retirement, or

-- Removal for inability to perform.
+- removal for inability to perform